If you haven’t yet eaten from or heard of “grazing tables”, you will soon!

 Finally, set up of grazing tables takes between 30 to 60 minutes.
 The food is then eaten over a long period, often two hours plus.
 Australian weather is rarely forgiving (thank you 30C plus summers).
 When it comes catering and it is always important to keep the temperature in mind when catering to avoid poisoning your guests!
 Food is considered safe when it is stored under 5C or over 60C.
 It should never be left out for longer than two hours and then eaten.
 There are of course things that common sense comes into play on and that don’t abide by this rule (here’s looking at you grapes!).

-On the plus side, grazing tables are visually gorgeous, an incredibly easy way to serve a large volume of people and will be an experience that your guests will talk about for a long time.
+On the plus side, grazing tables are visually gorgeous.
+An incredibly easy way to serve a large volume of people.
+And an experience that your guests will talk about for a long time.

 - Be conscious of how long your event is and choose your food items carefully (NO CHICKEN EVER!)